Ko11e/Bogardens-blacksmith/README.md

 - Currently, there are only three active sites on the website.
 Having a dedicated site for courses would make it easier for users to understand the contents of each course.

-- By using javascript the contact from send a email to the owner with a infomation and the message given in the form
+- By using javascript the contact from send a email to the owner with the input given in the form.

 ## Design